Empowering Teachers on the Frontline

 Imagine what teaching in a conflict-affected area or refugee camp is like.
 Resources are limited, classes overcrowded and the threat of violence is never far away.
 Seeing their homes and lives uprooted, many children struggle to deal with their experiences.
 In this setting, the role of a teacher becomes more critical and complex than ever.

 War Child is developing a new programme methodology to ensure that teachers get the chance to learn too.
 The CORE for Teachers methodology focuses on professional development opportunities for teachers within our countries of operation.

 “The ultimate goal is that teachers will possess the skills to manage their emotions, engage more positively with children and create a compassionate and enabling environment in the classroom”, says April Coetzee, Lead Core for Teachers Researcher at War Child Holland.

 This goal is part of a wider organisational commitment to improve the academic, social and emotional capacities of children at the heart of our interventions.

 “Like their students, teachers desperately need support too”, April adds.
 “We must not forget that - when they step into the classroom to teach - they too carry the weight of war in their country.”

 War Child’s new methodology consists of three elements.
 We improve the wellbeing of teachers through psychosocial support, guide them in positive class management and enhance their social and emotional competences.

-In a high-stress environment - plagued by uncomfortable events and flashbacks - teachers can feel stress and overwhelmed.
+In a high-stress environment - marked by threats and uncomfortable events - teachers can feel stress and overwhelmed.
 We operate workshops to support teachers to develop the skills needed to manage their emotions and stresses - and come to terms with their experiences.